-A colourful and fun picture book that celebrates difference.
+A colourful, dynamic picture book that celebrates difference.

-Little Croc hatches all on his own in a quiet part of the jungle.
+All alone, in a quiet part of the jungle, Little Croc hatches.
 He may be small, but he has a big voice and loves to sing.
-But the other animals don’t like his snap-snap sound and send him away.
-As time passes he becomes a big croc, and his song gets better and louder.
-But he is still lonely.
-Finally, he asks some birds to teach him their own beautiful song, so that the other animals might be his friends.
-All goes well until he gets carried away and starts snap-snapping in the middle of the song.
-Again, the other animals send him away.
-As he sings sadly to himself by the river, his song attracts an unexpected crowd of admirers.
-Soon Croc is no longer on his own, and has a lot of new friends to sing with.
+But the other animals don’t like his snap-snap song and send him away.
+As time passes, he becomes a big croc, and his song gets better and louder, but he is lonely.
+He asks some birds to teach him their song, hoping the other animals might accept him.
+All goes well until he gets carried away, snap-snaps in the middle of the song, and is sent away.
+As he sings sadly to himself by the river, his song attracts an unexpected crowd of admirers, who finally join in on the music.

-Laura Casella was born in Rome.
-She obtained a BA in Illustration from the Institute of European Design.
-In 1995, her work was selected at the Children’s Book Fair in Bologna for her non-fiction project Middle Ages.
-She worked as freelance illustrator on various projects.
-In 1996, she moved to London, where she worked as graphic/web designer also using her illustration skills.
-She has recently graduated from Anglia Ruskin in Cambridge for a MA in Children’s Book Illustration.
+Laura Casella obtained a BA in Illustration from the Institute of European Design.
+In 1995, her nonfiction project Middle Ages was selected at the Children’s Book Fair in Bologna.
+She has recently graduated from Anglia Ruskin in Cambridge with a MA in Children’s Book Illustration.